-A victory at Stamford Bridge would be enough to secure a top-four finish by beating Thomas Tuchel's team at Wembley on Saturday.Rodgers admitted that Liverpool won the West Brom on Sunday with a last-minute goal.
-He just raised the stakes from the goalkeeper Alisson.
-But despite the rapid turnaround following the FA Cup heroes, Leicester's manager insisted his team was ready to go deep.
+A victory at Stamford Bridge will be enough to guarantee a top-quarter finish, beating Thomas Tuchel's team at Wembley on Saturday.Rodgers admitted that Liverpool won West Brom on Sunday by a last-minute goal.
+The goalkeeper just raised the stakes from Alisson.
+But despite the fast turnaround that followed their FA Cup heroism, Leicester's manager insisted his team was ready to go deep.

-“People have never had theirs before.
-The sense of accomplishment for everyone was absolutely fantastic.
-We enjoyed the moment but now there is a quick turn and work to do. ”
+“I've never owned people theirs before.
+The sense of accomplishment for everyone was absolutely wonderful.
+We enjoyed the moment, but now there is a quick turnaround and work to do. ”

-Rodgers spoke tight about a new possibility.
-Following his lead role, he signed for Tielemans: “There's no last one.
-He's clearly contracted to the club, he's clearly a player I love to work with, and we'll see what the summer brings with that. ”
+Rodgers spoke firmly about a new possibility.
+He signed on for Tielemans after his lead role: “There is no last one.
+He's clearly signed to the club, he's clearly a player I love working with and we'll see what the summer brings with that. ”